Ricci almost solitons: complete examples: Ricci-Bourguignon solitons

 {\bf Remarks.} 1.
 For fixed $B$ and $E$ the transition $D \to 0$ in the second case leads to the limits $\lim_{D \to 0} B\frac{e^{(n-1)Dt} - 1}{D} = B(n-1)t$ and $\lim_{D \to 0} e^{(n-1)Dt} = 1$ for any $t$ (pointwise), so the limit function coincides with the solution in the case $D=0$.
 The singularity (a zero of $h'$) occurs if $E^{n-1} < -\frac{B}{D}$, and $h'$ is constant for $E^{n-1} = -\frac{B}{D}$.

-2. The global shape in the case $D \not = 0$ can look like a huge \emph{trumpet} with a compact Ricci flat space as the fibre. with a cusp at one end and an infinite opening at the other.
+2. The global shape in the case $D \not = 0$ can look like a huge \emph{trumpet} with a compact Ricci flat space as the fibre, asymptotically to a cylinder at one end and an infinite opening at the other.
 In the case $D=0$ it looks like a \emph{cigar}, modelled by the function $h'(t) = \sqrt[n-1]{t}$.
 If $M_*$ is compact and Ricci-flat then there is a topological singularity at $t=0$.